Kalvium-x-ThunderGits/instagram-walkthrough/README.md

 Milestone 2 has successfully established the user registration functionality for the Instagram clone project.
 The backend APIs are now tested and validated.
 Future milestones will focus on frontend integration and additional features.

-## Contact

-For questions or issues, please contact the development team at [support@instagram-clone.com](mailto:support@instagram-clone.com).

----